ABI-Tutorials/DTP-Simulation/source/odeintegration.rst

 .. _dtp_cp_sim_ode_task1:

-Task 1 - the effect of step size
+Task 1 - The effect of step size
 ++++++++++++++++++++++++++++++++

 As you'd imagine, the size of :math:`h` in the Euler method is crucial to the successful application of the method.
 For the successful (although perhaps inaccurate) integration of a typical physiological model (see the `Physiome Repository <https://models.physiomeproject.org>`_ for a collection of examples), :math:`h` can be so small that the computational cost of performing the simulation is very high.
 In some cases, mathematical models may be unsuitable for integration by Euler method, regardless of how small the step size is reduced to.